Iraqi Style Dog Fight

 5. You drive your rented Mercedes to your neighborhood block party.

-6. When someone asks you how far something is, you tell them how long it will take to get there rather than how many miles away it is.
+long it will take to get there rather than how many miles away it

 7. You think reality should be discouraged.